Junction Oval: Cricket

 Junction Oval was founded in tandem with the St Kilda Cricket Club, who have called the ground home since its opening in 1856.
 The club plays in the Victorian Premier Cricket competition and has a rich history of success at the venue.
 Prior to the redevelopment in 2015–18, the venue had hosted 28 first-class cricket matches, including 25 Sheffield Shield games.
-The lack of upgrades to the oval meant that by 2005 the venue failed to meet first-class standards, though in retaining its charm it was compared to the Basin Reserve in Wellington.
+The lack of upgrades to the oval meant that by 2005 the venue failed to meet first-class standards, though in retaining its charm it was compared to the Basin Reserve in Wellington (NZ).

-The new grandstand constructed in the redevelopment, also the headquarters of Cricket Victoria.
+The new grandstand that was constructed in the redevelopment, also the headquarters of Cricket Victoria.

 The need for a first-class standard cricket ground in Victoria, in addition to the 100,000 seat capacity Melbourne Cricket Ground (MCG), became increasingly apparent as the state team was forced to host Sheffield Shield finals in interstate locations.
 Consequently, the redevelopment of the ground in the mid-2010s allowed Victoria and other teams to host matches at an appropriately-sized venue, relieving pressure on the MCG and enabling the oval to become capable of hosting Women's Big Bash League matches and other cricket competitions where necessary, as well as being the administrative headquarters of Cricket Victoria.
 The venue is referred to as the CitiPower Centre.
-Prior to redevelopment, Victoria utilised the oval during the 2005–06 season when the Melbourne Cricket Ground (MCG) was being prepared for the 2006 Commonwealth Games.
+Prior to redevelopment, Victoria utilised the oval during the 2005–06 season when the MCG was being prepared for the 2006 Commonwealth Games.
 In the early 1990s it was used regularly because of the construction of the Great Southern Stand at the MCG.
 It also played host to the 2008/09 Sheffield Shield final, won by the Bushrangers, due to the unavailability of the MCG, because of the Bushfire relief concert.

 The Junction Oval was converted into a full-time cricket venue as of 2015 as part of the redevelopment in 2015 until 2018.

 As a result of the redevelopment, the Victorian state team plays many home games in the domestic One-Day Cup and Sheffield Shield competitions at the oval.
 Success at the redeveloped ground came quickly for the Victorians, who won their sixth One-Day Cup and 32nd Sheffield Shield at the Junction Oval during the 2018–19 season.